 Social media can also be used for couples to look back on their wedding journey and the day from the guests’ point of view.
 27% of modern couples suggested said that they would create a hashtag for their special day to do this.

 How should wedding suppliers proceed?

 If wedding vendors approach the digital world in the right way, the future could remain promising.
-Whilst it is likely that companies will need to go digital at some stage to stay up to date with the latest technologies, and keep their head in the game, there might always be a place for them offline within the industry.
+It’s likely that companies will need to go digital at some stage.
+As they need to stay up to date with the latest technologies, and keep their head in the game.
+But there might always be a place for them offline within the industry.

-In fact, if the industry decided to become fully digital as many clothing retailers have done, it is likely that it would begin to struggle.
-Wedding fairs have been around for centuries, and there is a reason for that; whilst modern couples use social media for visual inspiration, wedding fairs are still a great way for suppliers to engage face-to-face with potential customers.
-For most people, their wedding day is the biggest day of their lives so it’s important that they can speak face-to-face with suppliers, and physically see what they have to offer.
+In fact, if the industry decided to become fully digital; as many clothing retailers have done, it is likely that it would begin to struggle.
+Wedding fairs have been around for centuries.
+And there is a reason for that.
+Modern couples use social media for visual inspiration; but wedding fairs are still a great way for suppliers to engage face-to-face with potential customers.
+For most people, their wedding day is the biggest day of their lives.
+So it’s important that they can speak face-to-face with suppliers, and physically see what they have to offer.